 After these initial procedures it is often sensible to scrub out for 60 minutes to avoid unnecessary blood loss, leaving one person scrubbed in case of emergencies.
-In addition, dissection around the liver causes haemodynamic instability at a time when you are trying to allow the organs to recover from warm ischaemia.
+In addition, dissection around the liver causes haemodynamic instability due to occlusion of the caval cannula at a time when you are trying to allow the organs to recover from warm ischaemia.